braingeneers/mission_control/job-launcher/README.md

 1. Create a row in the CSV file hosted at `s3://braingeneers/services/jobs.csv` using the following column headers:

     - `job_name`: The name of your job.
 This should be unique.
+It will be available in your container as an environment variable called `JOB_NAME`.
     - `mqtt_topic`: The MQTT topic that triggers the job.
     - `image`: The docker image to be used.
     - `cpu_request`, `memory_request`, `gpu`, `disk_request`: Hardware resources to request for the job.